thumbliner/thumbliner/pep.md

 ### On Process
 - [ ] “I prepare for every game like it's a final.”
-- [ ] “I respect all my opponents, but I don't fear any of them.”
 - [ ] “I don't worry about what other teams do.
 I focus on what we can control.”
 - [ ] “Every game is different.
 Every opponent presents a new problem to solve.”
 - [ ] “The best way to beat a good team is to be better than them for 90 minutes.”